Old Vatia

 Old Vatia is a prehistoric village site on the north side of Tutuila, the largest island of American Samoa.
-The site is located on the Faiga ridge, above the modern village of Vatia in the National Park of American Samoa.
-It is stretched linearly along the ridge, with terraced areas that have features such as stone house foundations and pavement.
-The site, believed to have been occupied c.
-1300–1750, is one of the island's few upland village sites.
-It was first identified in the 1960s and recorded in detail in 1989.

-The site was listed on the National Register of Historic Places in 2006.
+The site is located on the Faiga Ridge, above and southwest of the modern village of Vatia (a name meaning "between the tombs of those with paramount status"), within the National Park of American Samoa.
+Believed to have been occupied from approximately 1300 to 1750 AD, it is one of Tutuila's few upland village sites and has been described as "probably the largest ridgetop site in American Samoa."
+The site was listed on the National Register of Historic Places on November 2, 2006.